iusztinpaul/energy-forecasting/README.md

 This repository is a **7-lesson course** that will walk you step-by-step through how to **design, implement, and deploy an ML system** using **MLOps good practices**.
 During the course, you will build a production-ready model forecasting energy consumption for the next 24 hours across multiple consumer types from Denmark.

+More concretely, you will learn how to build, train, serve, and monitor an ML model using a batch architecture.
+Also, you will learn how to integrate an experiment tracker, a model registry, a feature store, Airflow, and more!

 This course targets mid/advanced machine learning engineers who want to level up their skills by building their own end-to-end projects.

 Following the documentation and the [Medium articles](#lessons), you can reproduce and understand every piece of the code!